 - Made a correction to the mechanical drawing.

-- Simplified the tablet holder to be similar to the phone mount.
+- Simplified the tablet mount to be similar to the phone mount.

 - Used a sandblast finish instead of an anodized finish to reduce costs.